elliot31878/sensor-shopping/README.md

 ```

 #Reference
-This project is based on the tutorial: [Microfrontend Tutorial with Module Federation] ("https://www.youtube.com/watch?v=lKKsjpH09dU&t=2633s").
+This project is based on the tutorial: [Microfrontend Tutorial with Module Federation](https://www.youtube.com/watch?v=lKKsjpH09dU&t=2633s)